EpiFix® Amniotic Membrane Allograft

 • Available in multiple sizes

-EpiFix® is intended for homologous use in the treatment of acute and chronic wounds to reduce scar tissue formation, modulate inflammation, and enhance healing.
+EpiFix® is intended for homologous use in the treatment of acute and chronic wounds to reduce scar tissue formation, provide a barrier, modulate inflammation, and enhance healing.

 EpiFix® allografts remain suitable for transplantation in an unopened, undamaged package, under proper storage conditions.